 What did we miss?
 Any more?

-[Update as the world goes into crisis:
+[Update as the world goes into crisis (2021):

 The meaning we find in all this lies in what we make of it, what comes out of it.
-The suffering is going to be longer and deeper than most people have realised yet.
+The crisis is going to be longer and deeper than most people have realised yet.
 We owe it to ourselves and our kids to ensure that the outcomes are a much better world than today.

 We are already in this shift to a new enlightenment which has been running for decades.
 Perhaps all the negative energy will kick it along even faster.

 Then there is going to be a severe depression.
 In fact we are in it.
-The USA is likely self-immolating right now, which will impact is all.
+The USA is likely self-immolating right now, which will impact us all.
 We can only hope China rises to the occasion to help stabilise the global economy.

 Our social capabilities will be sorely tested.
-It may not sound it but I’m genuinely optimistic that a new phase in social consciousness will be forged in this fire.
+It may not sound it, but I’m genuinely optimistic that a new phase in social consciousness will be forged in this fire.
 The Great Heave is already underway.

 It’s tragic we have to go through this but life is cyclic, it seems inevitable.
 The result is often a stronger better society.]